Who Should Be Tested

 Families coming to Urgent Care for testing should proceed to the front door.
 We screen all patients and visitors at entry for COVID-19 symptoms.
 Please remind families to bring only the patient being tested and leave other children with a caregiver; we currently have a strict one visitor per patient policy.

-Swab test: Patients will be tested using either a nasopharyngeal swab or middle turbinate swab, depending on availability.
+Swab test: Patients will be tested using either a mid-turbinate swab or a nasopharyngeal swab, depending on availability of supplies.
 The MAs doing the testing are highly skilled at obtaining swabs for children of all ages and developmental stages.

 If you refer a patient who is symptomatic for testing, you may recommend they watch a video from the Mayo Clinic (intended for kids feeling sick) to help them prepare for the test.